Breiseth Hall - Suite 204 570-408-4680 (T) 570-408-7872 (F) Email

 As a Secondary Education minor, students will be prepared to teach a content area subject at the secondary school level (7-12).
-Additional certification in Special Education (grades 7-12) or the designation of ESL Specialist may be added to any of the majors that lead to initial certification.
+A dual certification in Special Education (grades 7-12) may be added to any of the majors that lead to initial certification.

 Wilkes Teacher Education Program prepares students to become secondary teachers while they are studying their major.
 Field experiences, class work and mentoring by the Education faculty combine to give students the tools and the practice they need to become successful educators who can make a difference.

 Through the Education minor course work, students will develop a strong foundation in pedagogy, classroom technology, methods and strategies to assist students with special learning needs.
 Also, students will have specialized course work in the methods of teaching specific content area, Students will graduate with a major that provides the knowledge base for their content area and a minor that prepares them to teach that subject to high school students.